Swale (horse): 1984: three-year-old season

 At 3, Swale won the Hutcheson Stakes at Gulfstream Park by seven lengths first out.
 After displacing his palate in the Fountain of Youth Stakes, where he finished third, he won the Florida Derby with new rider Laffit Pincay, Jr., running the mile and one-eighth in 1:47 3/5 as he drew away from favored Dr. Carter at the end.
 After being upset in the sloppy going at Keeneland Race Course in the Lexington Stakes when second, Swale won the Kentucky Derby at historic Churchill Downs.

 The day before departing for Baltimore for the Preakness Stakes, Swale worked seven furlongs in 1:24, galloping out the mile in 1:37 1/5 at Churchill Downs, then shipped to Baltimore on Monday and worked a half-mile in a swift :46, galloping out five furlongs in :59 3/5 two days before the big race.
 That Saturday he ran an uncharacteristic seventh in the Preakness Stakes.
 Swale came back to win the longest and most gruelling of the U.S. Triple Crown races, the Belmont Stakes.

 Death

 On June 17, 1984, eight days after the Belmont Stakes, Swale collapsed and died en route to his stall following a bath.
 He was buried at Claiborne Farm.
+"A statement issued by the New Bolton Center of the University of Pennsylvania's School of Veterinary Science, where extended tests had been run on samples and organs from Swale's body, said that an area of fibrosis on his heart had been discovered in recent days.
+The statement said that Dr. Helen Acland, the center's head pathologist, had "found a very small area of fibrosis" below the aortic valve and that "lesions of this type can produce an arrhythmia in the heart, which can be fatal."
+The investigation into the cause of death of the racehorse Swale inspired the SWALE explanation-based learning system which detects and explains anomalies in horses.